 5. Get Found on Search Engines.
 There is a lot of debate as to whether search engines count links, likes, tweets, or +1’s from social sites when ranking websites.
 Still, it is widely accepted that Google® takes all Google+ information into account when doing searches (provided you’re logged in to your G+ account at the time).
 For more information, read up on how Google uses its G+ Profiles and Pages in search results.

 That said, there’s no arguing that having an active social presence will get you found in Web searches.
 Honestly, does it matter if it’s your Google+ page that pulls up at the top of a search as opposed to you website?
 Get people talking about you in the social sphere, and it will drive traffic back to your site—and ultimately net you more sales.

-A small business consultant for GoDaddy, Donny Stearman also is a freelance writer with a mind for technology and a heart for music, movies, and novels.
+About the Author: A small business consultant, Donny Stearman also is a freelance writer with a mind for technology and a heart for music, movies and novels.
 The world’s largest domain name registrar and Web hosting provider, GoDaddy gives small business owners the tools to name their idea, build a beautiful online presence, attract customers and manage their business.
 To get more tips for your small business—including articles, videos and webinars—check out the GoDaddy Training Hub.

 In most cases, small businesses can’t afford to pay for big traditional marketing campaigns including splashy TV commercials, print ads, radio spots, mailers, and billboards.
 These marketing methods might bring value, but at a hefty price.
 Fortunately, with nearly three-quarters of all Americans who are online using social networking sites, there’s never been a better time to leverage social media as a marketing channel to help grow your business.